zhu327/gemini-openai-proxy/README.md

 3. **Integrate the Proxy into Your Application:**
    Modify your application's API requests to target the Gemini-OpenAI-Proxy, providing the acquired Google AI Studio API key as if it were your OpenAI API key.

-   Example API Request (Assuming the proxy is hosted at `http://localhost:8080`):
+   Example Chat Completion API Request (Assuming the proxy is hosted at `http://localhost:8080`):
    ```bash
    curl http://localhost:8080/v1/chat/completions \
     -H "Content-Type: application/json" \